-- 7. The legislature should direct the Coordinating Board and MDHEWD to ensure that role and scope designations are current.
+- 7. The legislature should direct the Coordinating Board and MDHEWD to conduct a study of historic inequities in funding to the state's public HBCUs.
+Such a study should focus on state and other funding to support capital improvements and renewal, deferred maintenance backlogs and associated methodologies for estimating deferred maintenance in use at various institutions, the budgetary impact of costs associated with major and routine maintenance at campus physical spaces, the flexible use of existing space to achieve educational goals, and policies or practices that constrain innovation by limiting spending via capital budgets.
+In all cases, the key question is whether there is a consistent manner of assessing the quality and usage of existing physical facilities to meet educational goals and of the flexibility for institutions to utilize capital budgets in a manner that is consistent with contemporary and emerging educational practices. - 8.
+The legislature should direct the Coordinating Board and MDHEWD to ensure that role and scope designations are current.
 In doing so, the legislature should ensure that the Department goes beyond mission statements in favor of a more meaningful description of the programs that each institution should serve, the student populations it should be reaching, and any special mission characteristics.
 The Coordinating Board should be expected to keep these updated on a regular basis.
-Current statute already provides the necessary authority the Coordinating Board needs to perform this function.21 However, its approach has been to designate "statewide missions" on a select group of program areas that serve to create preferred providers amongst the institutions in ways that exacerbate competition among them that fails to serve the needs of students.
+Current statute already provides the necessary authority the Coordinating Board needs to perform this function.24 However, its approach has been to designate "statewide missions" on a select group of program areas that serve to create preferred providers amongst the institutions in ways that exacerbate competition among them that fails to serve the needs of students.
 The review of missions should consider the programs and the intended audiences simultaneously, such that students in one corner of the state can get access to programs without forcing them to relocate.
-Doing so via collaboration among institutions is a better and more efficient solution than establishing quasi-monopolies. - 8.
+Doing so via collaboration among institutions is a better and more efficient solution than establishing quasi-monopolies. - 9.
 The legislature should direct the Department to develop ideas for how Missouri might provide dedicated funding to seed and sustain productive collaborative efforts among its public institutions.
 One option is to use finance policy to overcome the barriers that limit partnerships among institutions that might pay dividends in greater overall efficiency and in the enhancement of services, especially to populations or regions of the state are particularly difficult to serve effectively.
 Another option is to invest state resources in entities that perform certain functions on behalf of multiple institutions (e.g., purchasing, operation of data systems, providing instructional design assistance).